- Written by Dr.Mehmet Demircioglu

 How do diabetes, high blood pressure, and heart disease change the decision?

 High cholesterol often travels with other metabolic or vascular problems.
-A patient with high LDL alone is different from a patient with high LDL, diabetes, high blood pressure, smoking, sleep apnea, kidney disease, and a family history of early heart disease.
-The more combined risks there are, the more cautious the plan becomes.
+High LDL alone is different from high LDL with diabetes, high blood pressure, smoking, sleep apnea, kidney disease, and a family history of early heart disease.
+The more combined risks there are, the more careful the plan becomes.

 Diabetes can change wound healing and infection risk.
-High blood pressure can change surgery day safety.
+High blood pressure can change safety on the operation day.
 Heart disease or a stent can change anesthesia and medication planning.
-Kidney or liver problems can change which medicines after surgery are suitable.
-None of these details should be hidden because the patient wants the operation to go ahead.
+Kidney or liver problems can change which medicines are suitable after surgery.
+None of these details should be hidden because you want the operation to go ahead.

-In a surgeon led plan, the medical review protects the patient and the result.
-If the right answer is to wait, adjust medication with the prescribing doctor, or reduce the planned graft count, that is not a failure.
+In a surgeon-led plan, the medical review protects you and the result.
+If the safer decision is to wait, adjust medication with the prescribing doctor, reduce the planned graft count, or choose a shorter operation, that is not a failure.
 It is better than pushing ahead with a large elective surgery when the medical picture is unstable.

 Can cholesterol medicine cause hair loss?

-Some patients worry that statins caused their hair loss.
-It is possible for medicines to be part of a shedding story in some individuals, but it is not responsible to blame every change in hair density on a cholesterol tablet.
-Male pattern hair loss, female pattern hair loss, telogen effluvium, thyroid disease, iron deficiency, weight change, illness, stress, and age related thinning may all be involved.
+Some people worry that statins caused their hair loss.
+Medicine can be part of a shedding story in some individuals, but it is not responsible to blame every change in density on a cholesterol tablet.
+Male pattern hair loss, female pattern hair loss, telogen effluvium, thyroid disease, iron deficiency, weight change, illness, stress, and age-related thinning may all be involved.

-If shedding began soon after a medication change, the prescribing doctor should be involved before any decision is made.
+If shedding began soon after a medication change, involve the prescribing doctor before making any decision.
 Do not stop a statin to test a theory without medical advice.
 Heart and stroke prevention may matter more than the cosmetic question.

-For the hair transplant decision, the diagnosis matters.
-If the patient has stable androgenetic hair loss, a suitable donor area, and a clear long term plan, surgery may be useful.
-If the patient is actively shedding all over the scalp because of illness, medication change, low iron, thyroid imbalance, or another temporary trigger, surgery may need to wait until the pattern is clearer.
+For the transplant decision, the diagnosis matters.
+If the pattern is stable androgenetic hair loss, the donor area is suitable, and the long-term plan is clear, surgery may be useful.
+If shedding is active across the scalp because of illness, medication change, low iron, thyroid imbalance, or another temporary trigger, surgery may need to wait until the pattern is clearer.
 Hair loss medicines such as finasteride before or after a hair transplant or topical finasteride after a hair transplant should also be reviewed in the full medication context.

 Does high cholesterol change anesthesia or recovery?